ediarum/ediarum.WEB/API.md

   - `json-xml` some of the object information is retrieved as JSON, including the XML.
   - if not set: some object information is retrieved as JSON
 - `view` defines which view (see [APPCONF.md](APPCONF.md)) is used to transform the object.
 The result is retrieved.
 To be used with `output`.
+- `search` searches the object.
+- `search-type` optional parameter.
+To be used with `search`.
+With following values:
+  - with empty value the exact matches are found.
+Multiple words are separated with a space.
+  - `regex` for one or more words (separated by space) using regular expressions
+  - `phrase` for a query of multiple words.
+With `slop` the distance can be defined (default is 1).
+  - `lucene` for a lucene query, see <https://lucene.apache.org/core/2_9_4/queryparsersyntax.html>
+- `search-xpath` optional parameter.
+To be used with `search`.
+One can specify which xpath-Elements of the object are included in the search.
+- `slop` the distance of words in a phrase search.
+To be used with `search` and `search-type=phrase`.

 ### 4.2 Results

+#### XML output: `/api/<object-type>/<object-id>?output=xml`

+Shows the XML data.
+If a search was triggered the hits are marked with `<exist:match xmlns:exist="http://exist.sourceforge.net/NS/exist">`.

 #### JSON output: `/api/<object-type>/<object-id>`